marmelab/gaudi/README.md

 # Options
 - `--config=""` Specify the location of the configuration file
 - `--rebuild` Rebuild all applications (with this option, data not stored in volumes will be lost)
+- `--stop` Stop all applications
 - `--check` Check if all applications are running

 # How does it work

-Arch-o-matic uses Docker containers to start all applications in a specific container.
+Gaudi uses [Docker](http://www.docker.io) to start all applications in a specific container.
-It builds a Docker file and specific configuration files with templates.
+It builds a Docker files and specific configuration files from different templates.
 Each templates are listed in the `templates` folder, one for each application type.

 # Configuration